DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/react_native/setup/expo.md

 ### Track view navigation

-To see RUM sessions populate in Datadog, you need to implement view tracking, which can be initialized manually or automatically.
+To see RUM/Error Tracking sessions populate in Datadog, you need to implement view tracking, which can be initialized manually or automatically.

 #### Manual tracking